-VIP (Vertical Integrated Projects) and ECE 49600 Undergraduate Research may be taken for a maximm of 3 credits toward the core upon approval of the Associate Head of Undergraduate Programs or the Associate Head of Teaching and Learning.
-If VIP or ECE 49600 are used to satisfy the above Selectives requirement, they may not be used to meet the Elective credit below.
+VIP (Vertical Integrated Projects) and ECE 49600 Undergraduate Research may be taken for a maximum of 3 credits toward the electives upon approval of the Associate Head of Undergraduate Programs or the Associate Head of Teaching and Learning.
+If VIP or ECE 49600 are used to satisfy the above selectives requirement, they may not be used to meet the Elective credit below.

-- ECE 30862 Object-Oriented Programming In C++ And Java - ECE 40400 Introduction To Computer Security - ECE 46900 Operating Systems Engineering - ECE 59500 Selected Topics In Electrical Engineering Title: Applied Algorithms - ECE 46800 Introduction To Compilers And Translation Engineering or - ECE 57300 Compilers And Translator Writing Systems - ECE 49600 Electrical And Computer Engineering Projects - VIP 37920 Junior Participation In Vertically Integrated Projects (VIP) - VIP 47920 Senior Participation In Vertically Integrated Projects (VIP)
+- ECE 30862 Object-Oriented Programming In C++ And Java - ECE 40400 Introduction To Computer Security - ECE 46900 Operating Systems Engineering - ECE 46800 Introduction To Compilers And Translation Engineering or - ECE 57300 Compilers And Translator Writing Systems - ECE 51220 Applied Algorithms - ECE 49600 Electrical And Computer Engineering Projects - VIP 37920 Junior Participation In Vertically Integrated Projects (VIP) - VIP 47920 Senior Participation In Vertically Integrated Projects (VIP)